sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a dataset
 * Handles the null values by imputing the missing values with the constant value provided in the specified columns
-* Convert Strings to Integer Indexes
+* Converts Strings to Integer Indexes
-* Convert Gender to Integer Values
+* Converts Gender to Integer Values
-* Replace Gender and Family with ``0/1``
+* Replaces Gender and Family with ``0/1``

 .. figure:: ../../_assets/tutorials/data-engineering/data-cleaning/Capture1.PNG